nophead/NopSCADlib/docs/usage.md

     module bed_fan_guard_stl() fan_guard(bed_fan, name = "bed_fan_guard");

+In this case the STL file has a constant name related to its use, regardless of what size it is.

 ### Assembly boundaries

 The assembly() module is used to mark assemblies that correspond to a step of construction.
-Each assembly named in this way gets a page in the build manual with a list of the parts and subassemblies it uses and an exploded view, some build instructions and the assembled view.
+Each assembly named in this way gets a page in the build manual with a list of the parts and subassemblies it uses, an exploded view, some build instructions and then the assembled view.
 This doesn't always correspong with how one would want to structure the code.
-For example consider a 3D printed handle with inserts and screws and washers to attach it.
-It is convenient to have an assembly which includes all the fansteners, so a single module call adds the handle and its fasteners, specifying the panel thickness.
+For example, consider a 3D printed handle with inserts and screws and washers to attach it.
+It is convenient to have an assembly module that includes all the fasteners, so that a single module call adds the handle and its fasteners, specifying the panel thickness.

 ![](../tests/png/handle.png)

 In terms of assembling it though you don't add all the fasteners and then use that as a sub-assembly.
-You actually insert the heatfit inserts first and then the handle with its inserts becomes a sub-assembly but the other fasteners need to be added to the parent assembly and inserting them becomes a build step of that parent assembly.
+You actually insert the heatfit inserts first and then the handle with its inserts becomes a sub-assembly.
+The other fasteners need to be added to the parent assembly and inserting them becomes a build step of that parent assembly.
 This is achieved by having a pair of modules: -

     //